theharmy/OverKeys/README.md

    - Add your custom layouts as needed in the `userLayouts` section.
 Use the key symbols found in [mappings.dart](lib/models/mappings.dart) and [key_code.dart](lib/utils/key_code.dart) as reference for key names and special characters that OverKeys recognize.
    - Set the `defaultUserLayout` property to specify which layout to use (can be one of your custom layouts or any supported layout)
    - Save the file
+     - It is recommended to make a backup copy of `overkeys_config.json`, as testing has shown that it may occasionally revert to the default configuration unexpectedly

 3. **Apply Changes**: